adidonato/hive-functions-desc/README.md

-# Get All Apache Hive Function Description
+# Get All Apache Hive Functions Description

-Run these scripts to get all Apache Hive functions described into a text file
+Run these scripts to get all Apache Hive/Beeline functions described into a text file instead of manually running `describe function $function` for each one.

 * Hive Version requires no edit.
-* Beeline version requires jdbc connection string to be inserted in the first line of `get_beeline_func_description.sh` e.g.
+* Beeline version requires jdbc connection string to be inserted in the first line of `get_beeline_func_description.sh`

+Returns e.g.

 `function_name
 avg(x) - Returns the mean of a set of numbers`